joanroamora/Azure-TerraformInfra/README.md

   - Managed using an Azure Storage Account to enable collaborative infrastructure management.
   - The state is stored in a storage container named `tfstate` in the `terrstorageacc` Storage Account within the `Terraform Resource Group`.

+### 7. Multi-Region Architecture

+- **Primary Region**: The main infrastructure is deployed in the `Central US` region.
+This includes the primary Virtual Network (`main-vpc`), subnets, and compute resources (frontend, backend, and database).
+- **Secondary Region**: A replica of the critical components (backend, database) is deployed in the `North Central US` region.
+This region serves as a failover location in case of a catastrophic failure in the primary region.

+### 8. High Availability (HA)

+- **Availability Zones**: Within each region, critical resources are distributed across multiple Availability Zones.
+This ensures that if one zone experiences a failure, the resources in other zones remain unaffected.
+  - **Frontend**: VMs are deployed in multiple zones within the region.
+  - **Backend**: Similarly, backend VMs are distributed across different zones.
+  - **SQL Database**: The SQL database is configured with `zone_redundant = true`, ensuring it is replicated across multiple zones within the same region.

+### 9. Load Balancing and Auto-Scaling

+- **Public Load Balancer**: The frontend VMs are behind a public Azure Load Balancer, which distributes incoming traffic across the VMs.
+The Load Balancer is configured to support multiple Availability Zones, enhancing the overall availability.
+- **Internal Load Balancer**: Backend VMs are behind an internal Azure Load Balancer, ensuring load distribution for internal traffic within the VNet.
+- **Auto-Scaling**: Auto-scaling is configured for both frontend and backend tiers.
+Based on CPU utilization, additional VMs are automatically spun up to handle increased load, and similarly, they are scaled down when the load decreases.

+### 10. Failover and Disaster Recovery

+In the event of a failure in the primary region:

+- **Traffic Manager**: Azure Traffic Manager or Azure Front Door can be configured to route traffic to the secondary region automatically.
+This ensures that the application remains available even if the primary region becomes unavailable.
+- **Database Replication**: The SQL Server in the secondary region is set up as a replica of the primary database using Azure SQL Geo-Replication.
+This ensures data consistency and availability across regions.

 ## Getting Started

 ### Prerequisites